Consent2Go Q&A

 No. Consent2Go only allows you to choose to send to Parents/Guardians and not add extra emails.

-You would receive the email though if the Adult Volunteer also happens to be a parent of a participant who may be invited to the event or selected to receive the announcement email from the Participant page.
+You would receive the email though if the Adult Volunteer also happens to be a Parent/Guardian of a participant who may be invited to the event or selected to receive the announcement email from the message screen.

 Can leaders see sent email history within Consent2Go?